H-KrishnaKumar/docs_updates/en/product/dpe/actions/flush-update-metas/update-metas.md

 # Update Metadata Action

 The Update Metadata action is used to **update the metadata of the data model** stored either in the data warehouse or the datastore.
 It is strongly advised to run it at the end of the execution of a workflow which usually affects the data model.
-The metadata of the data model is used by other components to navigate the data model such as the [Analytics Manager](/en/product/am/index), the [APIs](/en/product/api-manager/index) or the [Machine Learning Manager](/en/product/ml/index).
+The metadata of the data model is used by other components to navigate the data model such as the [Analytics Manager](/en/product/am/index), or the [APIs](/en/product/api-manager/index).

 When creating a new Update Metadata action, no configuration is required.